 SSWD operates Camp Far West in compliance with their existing FERC license, water rights issued by the State Water Resources Control Board (SWRCB), and several agreements.
 Water released from Camp Far West Dam through any of its three outlets flows downstream into an impoundment behind a non-Project diversion dam located 1.3 mi downstream from Camp Far West Dam.
 During the irrigation season SSWD installs flashboards on the crest of the diversion dam to increase the water surface elevation (WSE) in the impoundment and control the diversion of water into canals.
-Water is diverted into CFWID's North Canal and SSWD's Conveyance Canal at the non-Project diversion dam.
-SSWD's Conveyance Canal bifurcates approximately 0.8-mi down-canal from the diversion dam into CFWID's South Canal and SSWD's Main Canal.
+Water is diverted into CFWID's North Canal and SSWD's Conveyance Canal at the non-Project diversion dam into CFWID's South Canal and SSWD's Main Canal.
 From the non-Project diversion dam, the Bear River flows another 16.9 mi to where it empties into the Feather River.

-OVERVIEW OF CAMP FAR WEST OPERATIONS
+SECTION 4 OVERVIEW OF CAMP FAR WEST OPERATIONS